 Dr Robert Holden suggests that someone who is experiencing alcoholism, for instance looks very different from someone who is experiencing anorexia.
 Similarly, someone who is experiencing depression looks very different from someone recovering from heart surgery.
 They may look different, and their conditions may have totally different names, yet deep down their illness is the same.

 As no dis -ease happens by itself.
 Alcoholism doesn’t just happen by itself.
 Alcoholism is an effect , not a cause.
 It is a symptom not an illness.
 Alcoholism is not the primary dis-ease; the dis-ease is the excessive self judgement and constant self criticism that pressures someone into taking a drink in the first place.

 But what is the difference between a person who “likes to have a drink” as I do on a Friday night, and a person who’s drinking is out of control?

-This programme will highlight this very important subject today and offer parents a way to look at this from child’s eyes and ears.
+This programme highlighted this very important subject and offered parents a way to look at this from child’s eyes and ears.

 As ever we are role models in everything that we do- so from drinking a glass or two of wine on a Friday night, to reaching for another can of beer when the football’s on every night during the World Cup we are teaching our children something.

 My work as a Parent Coach is not about me finger pointing and judging – just offering a helping hand to help you notice habits that you may have got into that you hadn’t noticed from your kids point of view.

 Living With Alcohol – A Newsround Special will be presented by Bafta Award-winning presenter Barney Harwood and will tell the story of three children whose lives have been affected by their parents’ relationship with drink.

 Newsround has also commissioned a survey from Childwise, the UK’s leading research specialist on children, young people and their families, to better understand how children perceive adults around them drinking.
 Childwise spoke to 1,234 children aged between 10 and 14.